-- (a) that he has held the position of Resident Medical Officer for at least two years in fully recognised hospitals prescribed in Resolution 4 or obtained equivalent experience to the satisfaction of the Faculty; and - (b) that he has, for one term, attended the psychiatric outpatients of one or more supplementary hospitals prescribed in Resolution 4 (b); and - (c) that he has attended at least twenty half-day sessions at a recognised Child Guidance Clinic prescribed in Resolution 4 (c). - 2.
+- (a) that he has held the position of full time Medical Officer for at least three years in fully recognized hospitals prescribed in Resolution 4 or obtained equivalent experience to the satisfaction of the Faculty; and - (b) that he has attended the psychiatric out-patients of one or more supplementary hospitals prescribed in Resolution 4 (b) for at least thirty half-day sessions; and - (c) that he has attended at least thirty half-day sessions at a recognized Child Guidance Clinic prescribed in Resolution 4 (c). - 2.
 The examination shall be in two parts, namely, Part I and Part II.

-(i) Psychology.
+- (i) Psychology.

-(ii) Anatomy of the Nervous System.
+- (ii) Anatomy of the Nervous System.

-(iii) Physiology of the Nervous and Endocrine Systems.
+- (iii) Physiology in relation to Psychiatry.

-- (i) Pathology in relation to diseases of the Nervous System. - (ii) Neurology.
+- (i) Pathology of the Nervous System.

+- (ii) Neurology.

-(iii) Psychiatry.
+- (iii) Psychiatry.